About Joanne Candlish

 Joanne is a leading and highly experienced mesothelioma and complex injury lawyer.
 During a career spanning over 29 years she has acted for numerous asbestos victims and their families.

-The asbestos team represent clients across the country and as a partner in the team, and based in the North West, Joanne represents clients in the North of England and will soon be able to meet clients in our Liverpool office.
+The asbestos team represent clients across the country and as a partner in the team, and based in the North West, Joanne represents clients in the North of England and is now able to meet clients in our Liverpool office.